AJifri91/jobbot-sweden/README.md

 ```bash
 python main.py
 ```
-**Make sure the environment is activated prior to running main.py and (venv) is shown before your WD.
+**Make sure the environment is activated prior to running main.py and (venv) is shown before your working directory.
 If not check installation section to activate it.**

 The bot will: